 TGbe Editor:

-Please do a global search in Section 36 and replace the term “space-time stream” by “spatial stream” and change symbol “Nsts” to “Nss”
+Please do a global search in Section 36 and replace the term “space-time stream” by “spatial stream” and change symbol “Nsts” to “Nss”.

 Please also make the following changes

 P262L18 DCM is an optional modulation scheme.
-It only applies to BPSK and .
+It only applies to BPSK and Nss,u=1 .

-P262L37 DUP mode is used in combination with EHT-MCS0 + DCM and .
+P262L37 DUP mode is used in combination with EHT-MCS0 + DCM and single user transmission with Nss,u=1

-P292L41 In the test, and no beamforming steering matrix shall be used.
+P292L41 In the test, no beamforming steering matrix shall be used.